sdaqo/mpv-subs-popout/README.md

 - Custom text color
 - Linux & Windows Support

+**Note that some features like docked or always on top do not work under wayland!**

 ### Planned
 - Dictionary for looking up words
 - Any other suggested features (Make an Issue)